James Gorman Thomas III

 - Born December 12, 1950 in Charleston, SC USA

 Gorman Thomas had one of the longest careers of the low-average sluggers from the 1980s.
 Thomas was the same general type of player as Rob Deer, Pete Incaviglia and others (lots of strikeouts and homers), but managed to survive 13 seasons and hit 268 home runs, despite batting only .225 lifetime.
 During the 1979 and 1980 seasons combined, he struck out an amazing 345 times.

-He played center field for most of his career and although he didn't look like a speedy center fielder his range factors and fielding percentages were good enough for him to play there for most of his career.
+He played center field for most of his career and although he did not look like a speedy center fielder his range factor and fielding percentage was good enough for him to play there for most of his career.
 He was originally drafted as an infielder and he possessed an infielder's speed for at least the early part of his career.
 Injuries finally relegated him to DH.

 Thomas drew copious walks, and his .324 on-base percentage (to some extent) made up for his low batting average, as his OBP was slightly above average for the era in which he played.
 Winning a home-run championship gave him a star status that helped him remain in the big leagues after his prime was over.

 He was an All-Star only once, in 1981.
-With the Milwaukee Brewers in 1982, and was a prominent member of Harvey's Wallbangers.
+With the Milwaukee Brewers in 1982, he was a prominent member of Harvey's Wallbangers.
 The team went to the 1982 World Series, while Thomas led the American League in home runs.